 But every now and then …

 I can balance really well on a bicycle or motorcycle: I often used to win ‘slow races,’ which are all about balance.
 But I’ve never had great balance when standing on one foot.
 I generally carry out a site survey and formal risk assessment before putting on a sock.
 I knew I’d have to improve my balance for tango, so asked our pilates teacher for one lesson focused on that.

 Aside from standing on a balance board for a while, it didn’t feel like much of the lesson was overtly geared to that, and trying a balance ball at home afterwards, I could see and feel no visible progress.
-Steph was able to stand on it doing a fine impression of a rock; I looked rather more akin to a yacht being tossed around the ocean in a force ten gale.
+I looked rather akin to a yacht being tossed around the ocean in a force ten gale.

 But side-steps in my next lesson did feel more solid.
 And putting on my sock the next day, I discovered something amazing: I was able to stand, almost perfectly still, on either leg!
 When I got back on the balance ball, I was almost stationary on that too.

-I could even follow Steph’s lead into a yoga move, lifting the other leg up and alternating between holding it in front of, and behind, me.
+I could even manage a yoga move, lifting the other leg up and alternating between holding it in front of, and behind, me.
 That’s something I could never have imagined would happen so quickly.
 I was so surprised I almost fell over.